 To learn more about Assay Marks, visit the Birmingham Assay Office.

 - Choosing the right disc size

-If we are unable to fit all your vital details on the disc you have chosen, one of our medical advisors will contact you.
-They will discuss your request and be able to help you choose a different item.
+Should it not be possible to fit all vital details onto the reverse of your chosen disc one of our medical advisors will contact you to help you choose a suitable alternative.

 If there is space on your disc, we can also engrave details such as blood type, organ donor or your name.
 The inclusion of vital details for the ABC principles of resuscitation are our priority, but if you would like to try to include additional wording, space permitting, please include the details on your order form.

 - Choosing the right size bracelet

 It’s really important your MedicAlert jewellery fits you properly, so that it’s comfortable and won’t fall off.

 Please don’t estimate your wrist size or you may find that your bracelet is too tight or too loose.

 To request a MedicAlert tape measure for free, please contact our friendly customer service team.